Coinflect/coinflectjs/README.md

-# CoinflectJS - The Coinflect Platform JavaScript Library
+# Coinflect - The Coinflect Platform JavaScript Library

 ## Overview

-CoinflectJS is a JavaScript Library for interfacing with the Coinflect Platform.
+Coinflect is a JavaScript Library for interfacing with the Coinflect Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The CoinflectJS library allows you to issue commands to the Coinflect node APIs.
+The Coinflect library allows you to issue commands to the Coinflect node APIs.

 The APIs currently supported by default are:

-* Admin API
+- Admin API
-* Auth API
+- Auth API
-* AVM API (X-Chain)
+- AVM API (X-Chain)
-* EVM API (C-Chain)
+- EVM API (C-Chain)
-* Health API
+- Health API
-* Index API
+- Index API
-* Info API
+- Info API
-* Keystore API
+- Keystore API
-* Metrics API
+- Metrics API
-* PlatformVM API (P-Chain)
+- PlatformVM API (P-Chain)
-* Socket
+- Socket

-We built CoinflectJS with ease of use in mind.
+We built Coinflect with ease of use in mind.
 With this library, any Javascript developer is able to interact with a node on the Coinflect Platform who has enabled their API endpoints for the developer's consumption.
 We keep the library up-to-date with the latest changes in the [Coinflect Platform Specification](https://docs.coinflect.com).

-  Using CoinflectJS, developers can:
+Using Coinflect, developers can:

-* Locally manage private keys
+- Locally manage private keys
-* Retrieve balances on addresses
+- Retrieve balances on addresses
-* Get UTXOs for addresses
+- Get UTXOs for addresses
-* Build and sign transactions
+- Build and sign transactions
-* Issue signed transactions to the X-Chain, P-Chain, and C-Chain
+- Issue signed transactions to the X-Chain, P-Chain, and C-Chain
-* Perform cross-chain swaps between the X-Chain<->P-Chain and between the X-Chain<->C-Chain
+- Perform cross-chain swaps between the X-Chain<->P-Chain and between the X-Chain<->C-Chain
-* Add Validators and Delegators to the Primary Subnetwork by staking CFLT
+- Add Validators and Delegators to the Primary Subnetwork by staking CFLT
-* Create a Subnetwork
+- Create a Subnetwork
-* Administer a local node
+- Administer a local node
-* Retrieve Coinflect network information from a node
+- Retrieve Coinflect network information from a node

 ### Requirements

-CoinflectJS requires Node.js LTS version 14.16.0 or higher to compile.
+Coinflect requires Node.js LTS version 14.16.0 or higher to compile.

 ### Installation